chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/run-chroma/cloud-client.md

 {% /TabbedCodeBlock %}

 The `CloudClient` can be instantiated just with the API key argument.
 In which case, we will resolve the tenant and DB from Chroma Cloud.
+Note our auto-resolution will work only if the provided API key is scoped to a single DB.

 If you set the `CHROMA_API_KEY`, `CHROMA_TENANT`, and the `CHROMA_DATABASE` environment variables, you can simply instantiate a `CloudClient` with no arguments: